hashicorp/terraform-provider-aws/website/docs/r/sagemaker_notebook_instance.html.markdown

 * `direct_internet_access` - (Optional) Set to `Disabled` to disable internet access to notebook.
 Requires `security_groups` and `subnet_id` to be set.
 Supported values: `Enabled` (Default) or `Disabled`.
 If set to `Disabled`, the notebook instance will be able to access resources only in your VPC, and will not be able to connect to Amazon SageMaker training and endpoint services unless your configure a NAT Gateway in your VPC.
 * `default_code_repository` - (Optional) The Git repository associated with the notebook instance as its default code repository
 * `tags` - (Optional) A map of tags to assign to the resource.
+* `url` - The URL that you use to connect to the Jupyter notebook that is running in your notebook instance.
+* `network_interface_id` - The network interface ID that Amazon SageMaker created at the time of creating the instance.
+Only available when setting `subnet_id`.

 ## Attributes Reference